lordfeck/rsru/README.md

 Each entry will belong to a category.
 Each category will appear as tab-style HTML pages.
 So for each, you get a category page with all the entries listed below.

-RSRU will also generate RSS feeds for you.
+RSRU will also generate image thumbnails and RSS feeds for you.

 ## Add an entry to RSRU
 Add a new file under `./entries/`.
 It should have the extension `.txt`.